begues12/HowToPiano/README.md

    pip install -r requirements.txt
    ```
 2. **SoundFont**: Place a `.sf2` soundfont file in `assets/soundfonts/default.sf2`.
 You can download free SoundFonts like "FluidR3_GM" online.
+3. **MIDI Keyboard** (Optional): Connect any MIDI keyboard via USB.
+The application will auto-detect it on startup.
+   - Threaded input processing ensures zero lag
+   - Supports all standard MIDI devices
+   - Visual feedback with cyan color for MIDI input
-3. **Arduino**: Connect your Arduino.
+4. **Arduino** (Optional): Connect your Arduino.
 The default port is `COM3`.
 You can change this in the code or I can add a settings menu.
    - Protocol: The Arduino should send `ON:note:velocity` and `OFF:note` strings over Serial at 9600 baud.

 ## Running